 For ISO holders, the math is more complex.
 Holding for the required period can convert the gain to long-term capital gains rates, which are lower.
 But if the stock drops before you sell, you may have paid AMT on income you never actually realized.
 The worst case is that you pay AMT on the spread, and then the stock crashes before you sell.
 You paid tax on gains you never realized.
 This happened to many people during the dot-com crash.

 If the stock has appreciated significantly since exercise, a disqualifying disposition might be better in some situations, because the ISO tax benefit may not outweigh the risk of the stock losing value while you wait.
+Run the numbers before you hold.
+Pairing this analysis with our tax-efficient investing approach helps you see how the after-tax shares fit into your overall portfolio.

 Staged Exercise Approach

-Instead of exercising a large block in one year, the objective is to avoid stacking all of your option income into the most expensive tax year of your life.
+Rather than exercising all your options in one year, a staged approach spreads the taxable income across multiple years.
+The objective is to avoid stacking all of your option income into the most expensive tax year of your life.

 To prevent all of your stock options from becoming due at retirement, consider starting a regular program of exercising options well before your retirement date.
 This approach also helps with diversification, since concentrated stock positions carry real risk.
+Our piece on adjusting your portfolio in retirement covers how diversification fits into retirement readiness.

 A staged plan typically works by identifying your income projection each year, then exercising just enough options to use up available room in your current tax bracket without pushing income into the next tier.
 Scenario modeling lets you see the trade-offs in potential value and tax cost before you make a decision.

-What to Prepare Before Exercising
+What to Prepare Before Exercising Stock Options

 Grant Documents

 Before you can make any smart decision about exercising, you need to know exactly what you have.
 Your grant documents tell you the option type (ISO or NSO), grant date, vesting schedule, strike price, expiration date, and any post-termination exercise rules.

 This is the foundation of your planning.
 Each employer is different, so familiarize yourself with the retirement provisions in your equity compensation plan.
 For example, you may only have 90 days to exercise your stock options once you retire.
+If you have multiple grants with different strike prices, vesting dates, and types, a simple spreadsheet to track each one can be worth a lot.

-Prior Returns
+Prior Tax Returns

 Your most recent tax returns give your advisor and CPA the baseline they need to model the tax impact of an exercise.
 Key figures include your adjusted gross income, whether you were subject to AMT in prior years, and any carryforward credits.

 For NSO holders, when tax withholding is required, it is typically done using a flat rate.
-When you exercise the option, if the spread is less than $1 million, tax withholding is often 22%; if above, 37%.
+When you exercise the option, if the spread is less than $1 million, tax withholding is often 22%.
+If above, 37%.
 That withholding may not cover your actual liability, so knowing your real marginal rate from prior returns matters.

 Income Estimate and Projections